anitab-org/vms/aut_docs/Setup.md

 - `cd vms`
 - To run, `python manage.py runserver`.
 Browse `http://127.0.0.1:8000`
+- Before running tests, make sure to download the latest geckodriver.
+Unpack and move the binary to `/usr/local/bin`
 - To execute tests `python manage.py test`.
-This will run all unit-tests and all functional-tests across all apps.
+This will run all selenium tests, unit-tests and all functional-tests across all apps.
 To execute tests of only a particular app, run `python manage.py test <app_name>`
 - If all tests pass, `OK` will be received at the end.